CityOfPhiladelphia/311-data-pipeline/README.md

     python sync.py

 If the Salesforce query times out you may have to chunk the updates into individual days.
-To sync just one date, use the `-d` option:
+To sync just a single day, use the `-d` option:

     python sync.py -d 2016-05-18